VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ### No Joins Implementation
 No sql table joins were used in queries of the data access code implementation.
-This design was an experimentation and would not be used in a production setting.
-The approach increased add/update production & fire crew member, data access code complexity, but extra care and effort was put into making sure time/space efficiency was not sacrificed.
+This design was an experimentation and should not be used in a production setting.
+The approach increased some code complexity for some operations, but extra care and effort was put into not sacrificing time/space efficiency.

-This choice also shifted weight towards integration testing, since doing dependency injection into current service code would be quite tedious.

-### No repository layer
+### No repository
-Service and repository layers are merged in this implementation.
+Service and repository are merged in this implementation.
 This choice resulted from the combination of the following two factors:
 - *SQLite*'s lack of support for locking mechanisms(described above).
 - No joins implementation(described above).